Edward Mezvinsky: Life and career

-Mezvinsky grew up in Ames, Iowa, the son of Jewish grocery store owner Abe Mezvinsky.
-His father was born in Russia and his mother in Poland.
+Mezvinsky grew up in Ames, Iowa, the son of Jewish immigrants from the Russian Empire.
+His father, Abram, was a grocery store owner from Kyiv and his mother, Feiga "Fanny" Grundman, from a shtetl called Lashanovka in Volhynia (now Ukraine).
 He was an all-state football end and member of the Ames High School state championship basketball and track teams of 1955.

 Mezvinsky attended the University of Iowa, graduating in 1960.
-He went on to earn a masters in political science from the University of California, Berkeley in 1963, and a J.D. from the University of California, Hastings College of the Law in 1965.
+He went on to earn a master's degree in political science from the University of California, Berkeley in 1963, and a J.D. from the University of California, Hastings College of the Law in 1965.
 He returned briefly to Iowa to practice law, but quickly began a political career.
 In 1965, he worked for former Rep. Neal Smith in Washington on lobbyist disclosure and ethics bills.
 He was elected to the Iowa Legislature in 1968, where he attracted publicity as a consumers' advocate.
 He lost a 1970 campaign to unseat Republican Congressman Fred Schwengel in Iowa's 1st congressional district by only 765 votes (out of over 120,000 cast).
 After reapportionment improved his chances, Mezvinsky won a 1972 rematch.

 During his first term in Congress, he sat on the House Judiciary Committee and voted for the impeachment of President Richard Nixon for his activities in the Watergate scandal.
 He was one of eight Democratic members of the committee who voted for all five articles of impeachment drafted against Nixon; three were reported to the House, while two failed.

 Although Mezvinsky defeated Davenport businessman Jim Leach in 1974 in the immediate aftermath of the impeachment hearings, Leach defeated him two years later, in 1976.
 Six months into his first term in Congress, Mezvinsky separated from his wife of ten years Myra Shulman; they were divorced two weeks after his 1974 re-election.
 During his final term he married Marjorie Margolies, a television journalist.
 After his 1976 defeat, they relocated to suburban Philadelphia.
-After serving in Congress, Mezvinsky was United States Ambassador to the United Nations Commission on Human Rights from 1977-79.
+After serving in Congress, Mezvinsky was United States Ambassador to the United Nations Commission on Human Rights from 1977 to 1979.

 Mezvinsky unsuccessfully sought the Democratic nomination for the United States Senate seat held by retiring incumbent Republican Richard Schweiker in 1980, but lost to former Pittsburgh Mayor Pete Flaherty.
 Flaherty went on to lose the general election by a narrow margin to Republican (later Democrat) Arlen Specter.

 Mezvinsky became chairman of the Pennsylvania Democratic Party, and made a run for state attorney general in 1988.
 He won the Democratic primary, but lost to Republican Ernie Preate in the general election.
 He also unsuccessfully sought the Democratic nomination for lieutenant governor in 1990, losing to incumbent Mark Singel.